cutenode/good-first-issue/README.md

 ### Adding New Projects: More Information

 You can pull your queries directly from a standard GitHub search!
-If you want to build something a bit more complex, you can use the advanced search tool if you want to build more specific custom queries: https://github.com/search/advanced
+If you want to build something a bit more complex, you can use the advanced search tool if you want to build more specific custom queries: [https://github.com/search/advanced](https://github.com/search/advanced)

 As a CLI, `good-first-issue` uses the Commander.js CLI framework.
 If you want to better understand how our CLI is built, commander.js is pretty [well documented](https://github.com/tj/commander.js/).
 Also used are Chalk for terminal coloring and [boxen](https://github.com/sindresorhus/boxen) to simplify the output container implementation.

+### Contributing

+If you are interested in fixing issues and contributing directly to the code base, please see the document [CONTRIBUTING.md](./CONTRIBUTING.md)